JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 * `com.intellij.applicationService` - application-level service
 * `com.intellij.projectService` - project-level service
-* `com.intellij.moduleService` - module-level service (not recommended, see Note above)
+* `com.intellij.moduleService` - module-level service (not recommended, see [Note](#types))

-To expose service API, create separate class for `serviceInterface` and extend it in corresponding class registered in `serviceImplementation`.
+To expose service API, create a separate class for `serviceInterface` and extend it in corresponding class registered in `serviceImplementation`.
 If `serviceInterface` isn't specified, it's supposed to have the same value as `serviceImplementation`.
 Use inspection <control>Plugin DevKit | Plugin descriptor | Plugin.xml extension registration</control> to highlight redundant `serviceInterface` declarations.

-To provide custom implementation for test/headless environment, specify `testServiceImplementation`/`headlessImplementation` additionally.
+To provide a custom implementation for test/headless environment, specify `testServiceImplementation`/`headlessImplementation` additionally.

 ### Example